Jed Wallace

-Beginning in non-league football, Wallace broke into Portsmouth's first team in 2013, going on to become a regular player for them and being named in the League Two PFA Team of the Year along with 2015 Player of the Season award before moving to Wolves in 2015.
+Beginning in non-League football, Wallace broke into Portsmouth's first team in 2013, going on to become a regular player for them and being named in the League Two PFA Team of the Year as well as winning the Portsmouth Player of the Season award in 2014–15 before moving to Wolverhampton Wanderers.
+After struggling to break into the first-team, he moved to Millwall after two loan spells with the club.
+He spent five seasons with Millwall permanently before joining West Bromwich Albion in 2022.

 Career

 Youth and non-League football

 Born in Reading, Berkshire, Wallace was educated at Frogmore Community College.
 He began his career playing for youth club Darby Green (now known as Darby Green & Potley F.C.) and Carshalton Athletic's youth team, before signing with Farnborough.
 At Farnborough, he appeared on the bench on 29 January 2011, in a match against Havant & Waterlooville.
 However, he did not enter the field.
 In August 2011, he signed for Lewes, following his manager at Farnborough, Steve King.
 Wallace played in three friendly matches for Lewes, before then signing a two-year professional contract (with an option of a further year) with Portsmouth.